StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/jobs/new-job.md

 # Creating a New Job

 ### To create a new job:

 1. Click on **Create New Job**.

     :::note
-    You need to clone the git repository you want to run the job on if you haven’t already before you can continue.
+    You need to clone the Git repository you want to run the job on if you haven’t already before you can continue.
     :::

 2. Name, date, and schedule your job.